Justice at GA 2025

-Justice work at the UUA General Assembly each year is addressed by:
+Justice at the UUA General Assembly most years is addressed by:

 Congregational Study/Action Issues (CSAI), Statements of Conscience (SOC) and Actions of Immediate Witness (AIW)